Fliplet/fliplet-cli/docs/API/components/list-from-data-source.md

 ### `dataPrimaryKey`

-(String or Function(`options`)) Provide a string to define the data source field name that contains the primary key.
+(String or Function(`opt`)) Provide a string to define the data source field name that contains the primary key.
 The primary key is used as a unique identifier when saving content for the social features, i.e. likes, comments and bookmarks.
 The primary key is also passed as the `sessionId` query parameter when user visits the allocated Poll, Survey and Question pages.<br><br>You can set this value so that if content is loaded into a different data source of changes entry ID, the social content won't be lost.
-Alternatively, define a function to return a unique primary key based on the record data (`options.record`).
+Alternatively, define a function to return a unique primary key based on the record data (`opt.record`).

 To define a custom primary key: